zoomcharts/proxy-export-dotnet/Readme.md

 For any support questions, please visit <https://forum.zoomcharts.com/>.

+**Note that this service supports only ZoomCharts 1.12.0 and newer versions.**

 # License

 This is free and unencumbered software released into the public domain.